-The main beach is known as Big Beach (or “Big Makena Beach” or “Oneloa” or sometimes just “Makena Beach).”
+The main beach is known as Big Beach (aka “Big Makena Beach” or “Oneloa” or sometimes just “Makena Beach”).
 It has lifeguard towers, restrooms and picnic tables.

-Walk north along the beach (in the direction of Wailea) and you’ll come to the second beach, called Little Beach.
+Walk north along the beach (in the direction of Wailea) and you’ll come to the second beach, known as Little Beach.

 You have to scramble a bit over some rocky boulders.
 But once you get there, you’ll see it’s one of the most beautiful beaches in Maui.

 You’ll also notice that most people are nude.

 Yes, Little Makena Beach is a nude beach!
 While nudity is legally not allowed in Hawaii, the beach is so secluded that you can get away with a line-free tan on Little Beach.

 Bring a sun umbrella and beach mats (inexpensive to buy on Maui), along with a picnic, and you can enjoy some great beach time at Makena Beach!